 - To view the general information go to Graduate Studies' Funding and Awards website

-Social Sciences and Humanities Research Council of Canada (SSHRC) Canadian Graduate Scholarships
+Social Sciences and Humanities Research Council of Canada (SSHRC) / Natural Sciences and Engineering Research Council of Canada (NSERC) Canadian Graduate Scholarships

-- This is a university wide application process and highly competitive; eligibility requires a GPA of 3.75 or greater in the previous two years of full time study
+- This is a university wide application process and highly competitive; eligibility requirements can be found on the FGS website.

-- For more information go to the SSHRC website.
+- For more information go to the specific web links above.

 For aboriginal students mainly (but not exclusively), especially for those with an interest in aboriginal health issues, there is possible funding from Aboriginal Capacity and Developmental Research Environments (ACADRE).
 It is quite a simple application process, with no actual "forms" per se.
 There is no actual requirement to be of Aboriginal descent as an applicant, just an interest in conducting Aboriginal health related research and some kind of involvement with the community.
 Application deadline: March 1st.